Namrakant/ControlAutorig/README.md

 - Control color options
 - Control shape options
 - Control size manipulator
-- Animation transfer from a mixamo rig to the controls

 ## **LICENSE**
 Control Autorig is available under the MIT License.
 You can use it for commercial or non-commercial projects.
 Be sure to credit me in the project and documentation.